Cercis canadensis

 eastern redbud

 Cultivar ‘Forest Pansy’ has distinctive reddish purple leaves, but puts on more of a muted show when in flower.
-Several are in the Knight Management Center (which opened spring 2011), in the walkway between the MBA Class of 1998 building and the Patterson building.
-They were part of the original landscaping of the Serra Street Complex at that location.
+Several were planted in the Knight Management Center when it opened, in 2011, in the walkway between the MBA Class of 1998 building and the Patterson building.
+This cultivar also grew in the original landscaping of the Serra Street Complex at that location.
+Several ‘Forest Pansy’ are amassed along the northeast side of Building B at Escondido Village Graduate Residences.

 See rosy-magenta-flowered C. canadensis var. texensis ‘Oklahoma’ strewn around the Torrey pines on the east edge of Schwab Residential Center, opposite Manzanita Field; two are in the courtyard of Central Energy Facility.
 Almost three dozen white-flowered C. canadensis var. texensis ‘Texas White’ are scattered along the east side of Roth Way Garage and the north face of Anderson Collection.
 A pair of C. canadensis ‘Alba’, another white-flowered redbud, is between the Bookstore and Post Office, among the Modesto ashes.